The Police Commissioner is required by law to produce a Police and Crime Plan for Merseyside.

 This important documents shapes and informs the way policing and community safety is delivered in the county.

-The Plan sets out the clear priorities on which the Commissioner and her partners will focus their work and the ways in which Merseyside Police will use its resources to deliver excellent policing for the communities of Merseyside.
+It sets out five clear clear priorities on which the Commissioner and her partners will focus their work and the ways in which Merseyside Police will use its resources to deliver excellent policing for the communities of Merseyside.

 - Prevent crime and anti-social behaviour;